 - Add a description, if you wish.

 - Click the “Add Session” button at the bottom of the screen.
 You should see a message telling you that your session were successfully created.
 Click “Continue.”

-- Once the sessions have been generated, you will be returned to the “Add Sessions” screen.
-Click the “Sessions” tab to return to the main page for your Daily Attendance activity.
+- Once the sessions have been generated, you will be returned to the “Add Session” screen.
+Click the “Sessions” tab to return to the main page for your Attendance activity.

-- When you return to the main page of your “Daily Attendance” activity, you may not see any sessions listed yet.
+- When you return to the main page of your Attendance activity, you may not see any sessions listed yet.
 The activity defaults to a view of the current week’s attendance sessions.
 Click on the “All” display option to show all of the sessions you just generated:

 TO TAKE ATTENDANCE EACH WEEK: